jfhbrook/hoarders/README.md

 ## for the haters:

-in the interest of warding off a witch hunt and :v:not violating npm's terms of service:v:, this module continues to include the block list of utilities which hoarders does *not* include:
+in the interest of "warding off a witch hunt" and "not violating npm's terms of service", this module continues to include the block list of utilities which hoarders does *not* include:

 ```